UniversalDevicesInc-PG3/udi-poly-ELK/README.md

   - Single Chime with Constantly Beeping
   - Single Chime with Single Beep and Constantly Beeping
 - Additional Trigger
+  - driver:GV10
   - The ELK only sends a triggered zone when a violated zone actually triggers an alarm.
-If this option is True, which is the default, the Nodeserver will also set Last Triggered Zone when an approriate zone is violated and the ELK is in an Alarm State.
+If this option is True, which is the default, the Node server will also set Last Triggered Zone when an approriate zone is violated and the ELK is in an Alarm State.
     - If Enabled:
       - In Stay, Away, Night and Vacation Mode, set triggered for any Entry/Exit Delay Nodes when they are violated.
       - In Night mode, set triggered for Night Delay Nodes when they are triggered
 - Poll Voltages
+  - driver:GV5
   - Enabled to poll the voltages on the Area's Zones.
 The ELK doesn't push voltages changes, they must be polled.
 By default this is False.
 Enabling this creates more traffic so it is off by default.
 You can query individual zones to get updates in a program, or enable to have then updated with each short poll.
 If you set this to True, you must also enable the Poll Voltage on each zone that you want voltages to be updated.
 This polling is doen on short poll intervals.
 - Zones Violated
+  - driver:GV3
   - The number of Zones currently in Logical Status of Violated, regardless of the Armed Status.
 This does not mean the zone caused an Alarm, it only means the zone logical status is Violated
 - Zones Bypassed
+  - driver:GV4
   - The number of Zones currently in Logical Status of bypassed
 - Last Violated Zone
+  - driver:GV8
   - This is the last zone whose status logical status was Violated, this doesn't mean it caused an Alarm, only means it went Violated
 - Last Triggered Zone
+  - driver:GV9
   - The zone has caused an alarm to be triggered.
 This comes directly from the ELK when the zone is not an entry/exit, or optionally the node server will trigger for other cases.
 See Additional Trigger above for more informaition.
 - Display Message
   Send Text to Keypads in Area